tue-robotics/image_recognition/image_recognition_rqt/README.md

     ...

 This folder can be used for training for example a neural network.
 A Tensorflow example can be found here: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py

+This plugin can also be used to test / use the `Annotate.srv`

 ### How to